“All right, let’s go,” Hyren said as he leaned over Blynn, shaking her shoulder to wake her.

 For a long moment, Hyren stared at her.
 This one teenage kid made more sense than anybody in Sloth’s entire spacefleet.
 “Th-thanks,” he said, clearing his throat to get out the hitch in it.
 “You’re right.”
 He scooped away another pile of coins.
 “Same goes for you—for the people who judge you because you’re different.”

 “Thanks,” Terra said with a grin.

 “Hey guys!”
-Blynn yelled, making Hyren wince, his antennae twitching in annoyance.
+Blynn yelled, making Hyren wince, his antennae twitching.
 “I think I found something!”